AnClark/lv2vst/README.md

 cmake --build build
 ```

-Built files are called `liblv2vst.so` or `liblv2vst.dll`.
+Output files are called `liblv2vst.so` or `liblv2vst.dll`.

 **NOTICE:**

-- CMake is not implemented on macOS, as I can't afford a MacBook Pro :cry:
+- CMake build is not implemented on macOS, as I can't afford a MacBook Pro :cry:
 - Built DLL file will link against `libwinpthread-1.dll`, so it's not suitable for distribution.
 If you want to distribute your own Win32 build, try "Build and Install via GNU Make" above.

 Caveats